h2non/oml/README.md

 Rendering supported options:

 - **locals**: Pass an local context to the compiler.
 Default to `null`
+- **basePath**: Base path to use for includes.
+Default to the current working directory
 - **pretty**: Generate a well-indented code.
 Default to `false`
 - **size**: Initial indent size.
 Default to `0`
 - **indent**: Indent spaces.
 Default to `2`